 - 3 cups chicken stock

-- Remove the stems and seeds from all of the chili peppers and tear them into small pieces.
-Wash hands, then fill a bowl with hot water.
+- Remove the stems and seeds from all the chili peppers and tear them into small pieces.
+Wash your hands, then fill a bowl with hot water.

-- Transfer the soaked peppers to the bowl of a blender and add the garlic, oregano, cumin, coriander, oil, and salt.
+- Transfer the soaked peppers to a blender and add the garlic, oregano, cumin, coriander, oil, and salt.